 This focus area explains how to gather and manage data on antibiotic resistance and also provides links to existing information.
 Data is necessary to make informed decisions on antibiotic therapy as well as to influence policy and behavioral change.
 From collecting, analyzing and compiling data to the management and sharing of results, many steps are involved in the process.
 Efforts can range from small-scale interventions such as a knowledge and practice survey or point-prevalence study in particular ward of a health care facility, to large-scale initiatives such as setting up a national surveillance system.

 Focuses on promoting the rational use of antibiotics to prevent and limit the spread of antibiotic resistance.
 Work to encourage the appropriate use of antibiotics can be done in a variety of settings and efforts can range from large scale initiatives such as implementing rational use programs in hospitals or public health campaigns in the community, to small scale interventions targeted at particular audiences.

 Focuses on work to prevent and limit the spread of infection and consequently antibiotic resistance.
 Infection prevention and control is an essential component of all work to reduce antibiotic resistance and work must be carried out in all settings.
 Efforts can range from large scale initiatives such as implementing infection control programs in hospitals, or large public health campaigns in the community, to small scale interventions targeted at particular audiences.

 This focus area explores the field of policy-making to address antibiotic resistance.
-It aims to serve as both a step-wise approach in developing and adopting antibiotic policies on the national level and as an observatory of already existing examples of political commitments on various levels.
+It aims to serve as both a step-wise approach in developing and adopting national action plans, and as an observatory of already existing examples of political commitments on various levels.